Hindustan Socialist Republican Association: Opposition of Gandhi in Gaya Congress

 In February 1922, some agitating farmers were killed in Chauri Chaura by the police.
 Consequently, the police station of Chauri Chaura was attacked by the people and 22 policemen were burnt alive.

 Without ascertaining the facts behind this incident, Mahatma Gandhi, declared an immediate stop to the Non-cooperation movement (he himself had given a call for it) without consulting any executive committee member of the Congress.
 Ram Prasad Bismil and his group of youth strongly opposed Gandhi in the Gaya Congress of 1922.
 When Gandhi refused to rescind his decision, the Indian National Congress was divided into two groups – one liberal and the other for rebellion.
-In January 1923, the liberal group formed a new Swaraj Party under the joint leadership of Moti Lal Nehru and Chittaranjan Das, and the youth group formed a revolutionary party under the leadership of Bismil.
+In January 1923, the liberal group formed a new Swaraj Party under the joint leadership of Motilal Nehru and Chittaranjan Das, and the youth group formed a revolutionary party under the leadership of Bismil.

 Yellow Paper constitution

-With the consent of Lala Har Dayal, Bismil went to Allahabad where he drafted the constitution of the party in 1923 with the help of Sachindra Nath Sanyal and another revolutionary of Bengal, Dr. Jadugopal Mukherjee.
+With the consent of Har Dayal, Bismil went to Allahabad where he drafted the constitution of the party in 1923 with the help of Sachindra Nath Sanyal and another revolutionary of Bengal, Jadugopal Mukherjee.
 The basic name and aims of the organisation were typed on a Yellow Paper and later on a subsequent Constitutional Committee Meeting was conducted on 3 October 1924 at Cawnpore in the United Provinces under Sanyal's chairmanship.